howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ![Heroku dashboard](https://i.imgur.com/VVXSmkV.png)

-Heroku has different kinds of add-ons that can be used to add features or extend your app.
+[Heroku add-ons](https://elements.heroku.com/addons) are components that support your application, such as data storage, monitoring, analytics, data processing, and more.
 You will now use the [heroku-postgres](https://www.heroku.com/postgres) add-on to create a database for your app.

 <Instruction>

-Create a PostgreSQL database instance for your Heroku app with the following command:
+Create a PostgreSQL database for your Heroku app with the following command:

 ```bash(path=".../hackernews-typescript/")
 heroku addons:create heroku-postgresql:hobby-dev